eacharles/python_package_template/.github/ISSUE_TEMPLATE.md

-* Date you used Cookiecutter PyPackage:
+* Date you used the DESC python package template:
 * Cookiecutter version used, if any:
 * Python version, if any:
 * Operating System: